5afe/safe-core-protocol-specs/registry/README.md

 # Registry

-The `Registry` keeps track of all `Integrations` and if they comply to the `correct conduct and procedures`.
+The `Registry` serves a critical function in the Safe{Core} Protocol by keeping track of all `Integrations` and ensuring they comply with the prescribed `rules`.

-Therefore it also MUST define the `correct conduct and procedures`.
-Different mechanisms and tools then can be used to check and enforce these.
-Examples for this could be **Audits** and **Bug Bounties**.
-The `Manager` makes use of the `Registry` to check that only interaction with `Integrations` that comply to the conduct and procedures are possible.
+To fulfil this role, the Registry MUST define the `rules` that Integrations should adhere to.
+Various mechanisms, such as **audits** and **bug bounties**, can be employed to verify and enforce these rules.
+The `Manager` interacts with the `Registry` to confirm that only approved Integrations are allowed.

-For this the registry MUST implement the following interface:
+To facilitate these operations, the `Registry` MUST implement the following interface:

 ```solidity
 interface SafeProtocolRegistry {